Goodness-of-fit for self-exciting point process models

 Events cluster in time and space: tweets go viral, flurries of nearby earthquakes occur in quick succession.
 Temporal and spatial proximity are major factors in the chain reaction of events.
-However, how and why these spatiotemporal clusters form is much more complex: the mechanisms that generate clusters of events are often self-exciting.
+However, how and why these clusters form is much more complex: the mechanisms that generate clusters of events are often self-exciting.

-This project will look at what happens when self-excitement is ignored.
 No familiarity with point processes is needed; however, strong R programming skills are required and familiarity with C++ would be advantageous.
 Good grades in STATS310 and STATS330 would also be an advantage.

 Avatar